khangchung15/dotfiles/hypr/scripts/Readme.md

 - Remove option to take delayed screenshot
 - Remove option to capture everything & active display (capture selection can do the same function)
 - Set screenshot UI to be similar to Rofi
-- Saved screenshot will be stored in ~/Pictures (~ meaning root directory)
+- Saved screenshot will be stored in ~/Pictures/Screenshots/

 Install necessary packages: ```sudo pacman -S hyprshot grim slurp```